azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_05.md

 # Challenge 5 - Production deployment to Azure Kubernetes Service (AKS)

-In this challenge we will be training a model to showcase how you can use AutoML for a simple classification problem.
+In this challenge we will be training a model to showcase how you can use AutoML via Jupyter Notebook for a simple classification problem.
 The goal is to predict if a credit card transaction is considered a fraudulent charge.
 But this time we'll deploy to Azure Kubernetes Service (AKS).
 We'll also enable the following features:

 * Authentication - users of our API will require an authentication key to use the model
 * Monitoring - we'll be using Application Insights for monitoring telemetry data of our model